UJJWAL-0101/Face-Recognition-Attendance-System/README.md

 - OpenCV for face detection and recognition
 - Python for scripting
-- SQLite for database management
+- SQL for database management
 - deepface for face identify